visulate/visulate-for-oracle/docs/pages/quickstart-k8s.md

 ![Table details](/images/table-details.png){: class="screenshot" tabindex="0" }

-Scroll to the bottom of the page to see a list of object (e.g. packages, package bodies and views) that reference the table.
+Scroll to the bottom of the page to see a list of objects (e.g. packages, package bodies and views) that reference the table.

 ![Dependencies](/images/dependencies.png){: class="screenshot" tabindex="0" }